CSVfox

 Description

-If the input file does not contain column names, there will be also no column names written to the output file, even if +c is enabled.
+If the input file does not contain column names (+c=false), empty column names will be written to the output file, if -c=true is enabled.

 Pattern